AmanSinghal927/LLAMA-2-RLHF-with-PPO/README.md

 -c "source /ext3/env.sh; cd /scratch/as14661/as14661/trl/examples/scripts; python reward_modeling.py"
 ```
 # Training Details
+- DeBERTA-v3 large model
-- Models are trained on both zero-shot and few-shot LMQA configurations.
+- Models are trained on both zero-shot and few-shot configurations.
 - A maximum sequence length of 512 tokens is chosen based on data distribution observations.
 - Fine-tuning strategy employs Low Rank Adaptation (LoRa) with a rank setting of 8.
 - Initial learning rate is set between \(1 x 10^{-5}\) and \(1 x 10^{-6}\).